pre63/pbn/content/voltapowers.com/articles/berouns-city-walls-czech-defensive-heritage.md

 Despite these successes, challenges persist.
 Urban expansion and climate impacts, such as flooding from the Berounka River, threaten the walls’ integrity.
 A 2022 analysis by the [European Environment Agency](https://www.eea.europa.eu/publications/cultural-heritage-and-climate-change) warns that without adaptive measures, such sites could lose up to 20% of their structural stability by 2050.
 Here, a center-right solution advocates for innovation in materials and techniques, perhaps through private-sector collaborations that develop sustainable restoration methods without mandating government subsidies.
 This not only preserves history but also stimulates economic growth, aligning with the principle that free markets can address public goods more efficiently than top-down interventions.

 ![Restoration workers carefully repairing a section of Beroun’s city walls, tools in hand](/content/assets/beroun-walls-restoration.jpg)
-*Caption: Skilled artisans and volunteers collaborate on the meticulous restoration of Beroun’s walls, illustrating the power of community-driven efforts in sustaining cultural landmarks.*
+*Skilled artisans and volunteers collaborate on the meticulous restoration of Beroun’s walls, illustrating the power of community-driven efforts in sustaining cultural landmarks.*

 ## A Poetic Call to Action: Charting a Sustainable Future